fey0/portfolio/README.md

 **Significance:** The analysis suggests ViacomCBS is well-positioned for future growth, particularly in streaming, and could be a promising long-term investment.

+## NYC Airbnb Analysis
+**Purpose:** Investigated the impact of Airbnb on New York City’s housing market through exploratory data analysis.

+**Findings:** Airbnb listings, particularly entire homes and private rooms, are contributing to a shortage of long-term housing for NYC residents.
+The analysis revealed higher prices and minimum stay requirements in more expensive boroughs.

+**Significance:** The findings suggest that Airbnb’s operations are affecting housing availability and affordability in NYC, highlighting a need for policy considerations.

 ## Tesla SWOT Analysis
 **Purpose:** Analyzed Tesla’s strengths, weaknesses, opportunities, and threats to assess its market position and future outlook.